BenWard/simpliwiki/trunk/README.txt

 3. Make sure that the "images" and "pages" directories are writable by your web server process.

-4. Edit the following lines in config.php to match your server configuration:
+4. Edit the following line in config.php to match your server configuration:

-   define(BASE_PATH, '/www/stevenf/w2');
    define(BASE_URI, 'http://stevenf.com/w2');

    Leave trailing slashes off.